JohnMayes/Prioritize-It/README.md

 - return ordered list sorted by number of times chosen

 ##Specific to dos
-- make dummy html page that when pushed to github is live
+- use write in data module to save which objects have been updated